Tell us a little bit about your family

-The second person we were in touch with at BIS HCMC was Ms. Sue Hill, the head of the TX campus.
-Four and half years later when my husband’s career required us to relocate, she would also be the one welcoming us to BIS Hanoi.
+The second person we were in touch with at BIS HCMC was Mrs Sue Hill, the head of the TX campus.
+Four and half years later when my husband’s career required us to relocate, she would also be the one welcoming us at BIS Hanoi.
 She had left HCMC for Hanoi 18 months after we moved to Saigon.
 Despite some years apart, she was so welcoming when we arrived in Hanoi in January 2019.
-When the admission officer tells you after the campus visit that someone would like to say hello and you meet your former beloved headteacher, it’s definitely a good way to start in a new school.
+When the admission officer tells you after the campus visit that someone would like to say hello and you meet your former beloved head teacher, it’s definitely a good way to start in a new school.

 What was the experience of moving to a new school during a pandemic like?

-Ahead of this, the KS4 leader in Hanoi, Ms. Stevenson, was also extremely helpful.
+Ahead of this, the KS4 leader in Hanoi, Ms Stevenson, was also extremely helpful.
 She gathered all the information NAIS would need for him to help him transition to their school and wrote a recommendation letter.
-Thanks to Mr. Webb, Ms. Stevenson, and the teachers who provided us with materials to support his education through three months of distance learning due to Covid, moving to Hong Kong was stressless.
+Thanks to Mr Webb, Mrs Stevenson, and the teachers who provided us with materials to support his education through three months of distance learning due to Covid, moving to Hong Kong was stressless.
 We did not have to worry about the school.
 We knew we were in good hands.

 What has your experience been like as a parent within the Nord Anglia family?

-For four and a half years in Ho Chi Minh, I was the PTG coordinator for the Tx campus.
+For four and a half years in Ho Chi Minh I was the PTG coordinator for the Tx campus.
 This experience brought me a lot: true friends, skills in fundraising and organizing events, experience in writing a weekly message to be featured in the campus newsletter, writing the PTG piece for the yearbook, and getting out of my comfort zone.
-Among my experiences, I danced a Balinese traditional dance on stage and volunteered at Thien Phuoc orphanage for disabled children.
-I was also a community service rep for my campus for 2 years, liaising with the CSD and our campus.
+Among my experiences, I danced a balinese traditional dance on stage and volunteered at Thien Phuoc orphanage for disabled children.
+I was also a community service rep for my campus for 2 years, liasing with the CSD and our campus.
 I have so many good memories from my time there.
-From the day I walked into the school, I was never alone.
+From the day I walked in the school, I was never alone.

-So far at NAIS, I am involved as a class rep. Unfortunately, due to the social distancing rules, parents are not allowed in school and most events cannot take place.
-However, the PTG is trying its best and has organized online morning coffee and cooking classes.
-They were even able to have two secondhand uniforms sales in school.
+So far at NAIS, I am involved as a class rep. Unfortunately due to the social distancing rules, parents are not allowed in school and most events can’t take place.
+However the PTG is trying its best and has organized online morning coffee and cooking classes.
+They were even able to have two second hand uniforms sales in school.
 The number of volunteers was limited each time so I have not had a chance to take part, but I’m eager to volunteer as soon as we can resume normal activity.
 I don’t think any new family has been left behind.